codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 )
 ```

 On top of it, the identifier points to a library version using an environment variable `${env.BRANCH_NAME}`.
-When you combine this with a multi-branch pipeline job and gated pull requests you are technically able to add new pipeline features and unit test them at the same time before you merge them into master branch.
-Think of it, the possibilities are endless… But honestly, I don’t think cramming all of your pipelines features into a single Jenkinsfile is practical.
-More likely you would end up using a couple of components and that’s it.
+When you combine this with a multi-branch pipeline job and gated pull requests, you are technically able to add new pipeline features and unit test them at the same time before you merge them into the master branch.
+Think of it; the possibilities are endless… But honestly, I don't think cramming all of your pipelines features into a single Jenkinsfile is practical.
+More likely you would end up using a couple of components, and that's it.

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-25-private-jenkins-shared-libraries/010.png "")

-First build of `Unit Tests` stage took `1min 15s` yet after retrying the same build it took only `4s` as all of the depenencies has been already cached on the host.
-This is done by passing some extra arguments to docker to mount the gradle cache from the host `args ‘-v /root/.gradle:/home/gradle/.gradle’` Otherwise each new stage would have to download all of the depencencies each time as each stage is a fresh docker container.
+First, build of `Unit Tests` stage took `1min 15s` yet after retrying the same build it took only `4s` as all of the dependencies has been already cached on the host.
+This is done by passing some extra arguments to docker to mount the gradle cache from the host `args '-v /root/.gradle:/home/gradle/.gradle'` Otherwise each new stage would have to download all of the dependencies each time as each stage is a new docker container.

 ### Shared Library classes